 Ava’s dedication to providing excellent client service is matched by her passion for mentoring young lawyers and serving the legal and civic communities of Baltimore, the state and the nation.
-She serves on the boards of visitors of Duke University School of Law and the University of Maryland Francis King Carey School of Law, and the boards of directors for the Baltimore Symphony Orchestra and the Baltimore Open Society Institute.
+She is an emeritus member of the University of Maryland Francis King Carey School of Law board of visitors and served on Duke University School of Law’s board of visitors.
+She is a founding member of the Cole-Davidson American Inns of Court and a Litigation Counsel of America senior fellow.
+And she served on the Baltimore Symphony Orchestra and the Baltimore Open Society Institute boards of directors.

 Successfully represented multinational oil and gas corporation in its appeals of more than $1.5 billion in verdicts rendered by juries in two cases stemming from a 2006 underground gasoline leak at a service station located in Jacksonville, Maryland.
 The plaintiffs claimed contamination of their water supply with MTBE, and claimed that the additive was a carcinogen.
 Currently one of the lead trial counsel for MTBE litigation pending in Maryland and served as appellate counsel successfully arguing for the reversal of adverse jury verdicts awarding plaintiffs hundreds of millions of dollars in compensatory damages and in helping to secure the reversal of over a billion dollars in punitive damages before the State’s highest appellate court.